dzsquared/azure-friday/README.md

-# Local Development with Azure SQL DB and Azure Functions Demo
+# Local Development with Azure SQL Database and Azure Functions Demo

 Basic .NET API for adding and reading items from Azure SQL Database.